MichaelABryant/heart-disease-prediction/README.md

 ### EDA

 I looked at the distributions of the data and the correlations between variables.
-Below are some of the highlights.
+Below are some of the highlights in Figures 1, 2, 3, and 4.
 The target variable is distributed such that 54% of the samples have heart disease and 46% do not.
 This sets the accuarcy baseline for all model at 54% (to be better than random guessing).

 <div align="center">